cambiotraining/spatial-transcriptomics/materials/05-Deconvolution.md

 RCTD <- run.RCTD(RCTD, doublet_mode = "doublet")
 ```

-Thius concludes the deconvolution analysis with RCTD.
+This concludes the deconvolution analysis with RCTD.
 We can now add the results back into the Seurat visium object and visualize them.
 Because we ran RCTD in doublet mode, we have two sets of results: one for singlets and one for doublets.
 We will check how many spots are doublets and compare both results.

 ```r
 #Add results back into visium object